Rats In Drains

 How To Stop Rats In Drains

+Use a drain valve.
 A drain valve is a type of pipe fitting that controls the flow of water.
 Drain valves are used in residential and commercial plumbing systems to control the flow rate and direction of wastewater, as well as to prevent sewage backups.
-They can be installed at the end of a drain line or inside a fixture such as a sink or toilet.
+They can be installed at the end of a drain line or inside a fixture such as a sink or a toilet.

-A drain gate or drain valve are used to stop rats getting into parts of the drain system.
-This can be used as a quick fix whilst you are waiting for repairs to happen.
+A drain valve (or drain gate) can be used to stop rats from getting into parts of the drain system.
+It can be used as a quick fix whilst you are waiting for repairs to happen.
 It can also be used as a permanent feature if you have a weak point or vulnerable area of drainage.
 This blog is designed to inform you about the drain valve if you are going to have one fitted.

 Rats In Your Drainpipes?